 - Open the PDF file from which you want to delete a page.

 - Click on the "Page" menu item in the top toolbar.

 - Click the trash bin icon in the tool panel right below that.

 - In the "Delete Pages" window, choose the page, pages, or page range to be deleted.

 - Hit "OK" and save the new version of the file with the deleted pages gone.

 That's how simple it is to delete a page or a set of pages from a PDF document.
 In addition, if you have the file in PPT format, you can simply drag it to the program window and it will automatically convert it into PDF while maintaining the original layout and other attributes of the slide content.
-It is much cheaper than other alternatives, including the market leaders, Adobe Acrobat DC and Nitro Pro.
+It is much cheaper than other alternatives, including the market leaders, Adobe Acrobat DC.
 In addition, the level of customer service is superb because the team is well-trained and highly knowledgeable.
 With all these benefits to enjoy and take advantage of, it is no surprise that PDFelement has one of the fastest-growing user bases in this software segment.